Local File Checking with --root-dir

 https://example.com/docs/) - Used when checking how links will work once deployed

-- Affects relative links (like
+- Affects all relative links (like

 ./guide.html)